mnit-rtmc/iris/docs/dms.md

 ## Composing Messages

-When a DMS is selected, a few things happen:
-- the sign's location is displayed
-- the current message is rendered
-- the [message pattern] selector is populated:
+When a DMS is selected, the [message pattern] selector is populated:
   * only patterns whose **compose** [hashtag] matches the sign
   * only patterns containing **NO** [action tags]